rynkwn/rblog/README.md

 Building the parser is a low-gain moderate effort activity.
 Which is unfortunate.
 Going for the rational, reasonable approach of just using JSON.

+(Even Later)

+However.
+Parsing strings of JSON?
+Sees to call for the latin letter bidental percussive.

 ### Data Nuking - When Nukes Fail
 These are easily my favorite subtitles in this README so far.